Management Team

 Director

-Karan Takhar is a Managing Director and the head of Life Sciences investing at Matrix Capital Management, an investment fund focused on technology and life sciences.
-Mr. Takhar received a Bachelor of Science in Economics and Mathematics from the Massachusetts Institute of Technology.
+Karan is a Managing Director and the head of Life Sciences investing at Matrix Capital Management, an investment fund focused on technology and life sciences.
+He received a Bachelor of Science in Economics and Mathematics from the Massachusetts Institute of Technology.
+Karan qualifies as an “independent” director in accordance with the listing requirements of Nasdaq.

 Anthony Letai, MD, PhD